ryash072007/CS50P-Final-Project/README.md

 ## How to use:

- 1. #### Prompts user if they want to Sign In or Register themself.
+ 1. Prompts user if they want to Sign In or Register themself.
 	 0 -> Sign In
 	 1 -> Register

 2. a.
-IF
+If 0 is entered / Sign In is selected, the user is prompted to enter their username followed by their password.
+If they are valid, they are taken to the dashboard, otherwise, they are taken back to 1.
+2. b.
+If 1 is entered / Register

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3NTYwMTE0MiwtMTM2MzA4OTYwNSwtMT
+eyJoaXN0b3J5IjpbLTMyNDU2MDM5NCwtMTM2MzA4OTYwNSwtMT
 MwNDc3MTM3OF19
 -->